 Using Employee Turnover Rate

-Digging deeper into the details of your turnover rate (like which employees are leaving, which departments they’re leaving from, and how long they’re staying with your company) can give you key insights into the issues driving your employee turnover.
-This, in turn, can help you develop an effective strategy for dealing with those issues.
+Digging deeper into the details of your turnover rate can give you key insights into the issues driving your staff turnover.
+You might examine the following:

 There’s more to employee turnover than simply calculating your turnover rate.
-If you want to improve retention (and keep your turnover rate at a manageable level), you need to dig deeper to understand the factors contributing to employee turnover — and take action to address those factors and get your retention back on track.
+If you want to improve retention (and keep your staff departure rate at a manageable level), you need to dig deeper to understand the factors contributing to employee departures — and take action to address those factors and get your retention back on track.

-Calculating your employee turnover rate, and digging into the data to understand what’s driving turnover, is essential for improving employee retention.
-But there are also steps you can take on an ongoing basis to keep your turnover rate low — and keep your top employees at your organization.
-Here are some steps you should be taking to lower employee turnover and bolster retention.
+Calculating your company’s turnover rate and digging into the data to understand what’s driving departures are essential steps in improving your employee retention rate.
+But there are also steps you can take on an ongoing basis to keep your turnover rate low — and keep top performers at your organization.
+Here are some steps you should take to lower employee turnover and promote retention.

 1. Measure turnover rate regularly.